This is a library for a generation that understands knowledge, values and ethics are the basis for the development of a more inclusive society

 Scopus Author ID is assigned to every author with Scopus activity.
 If you have publications in Scopus, you can have one or more Scopus Author ID

 ORCiD is widely used and interoperable with a lot of systems.
-When submitting and article or communication it is most likely that you are asked for an ORCiD when registering on the platforms.
+When submitting an article or communication it is most likely that you are asked for an ORCiD when registering on the platforms.

-You can register for ORCiD at http://orcid.org/ and once you register you will be able to create a definitive record of your research activities, which can then be shared with other systems via the ORCID registry, and on a personal profile page.
+You can register for ORCiD and once registered you will be able to create a definitive record of your research activities, which can then be shared with other systems via the ORCiD registry, and on a personal profile page.

 Nova SBE faculty can also create a link between their Pure account and the ORCiD profile

-Ciência Vitae (https://cienciavitae.pt/?lang=en) is the national scientific curriculum management system.
+Ciência Vitae is the national scientific curriculum management system.
 To access the service Ciência Vitae you need to have a Ciência ID, your national identification that grants you access to several science services.
+Create your Ciência ID